sebproell/4C/doc/readthedocs/index.rst

 Mission statement
 =================

-|FOURC| is a parallel multi-physics research code
+|FOURC| is a parallel multiphysics research code
 to analyze and solve a plethora of physical problems described by ordinary or partial differential equations.
 Its development is driven by challenging research questions and real-world problems,